 Check out the social media accounts and websites for places famous for their spring bulb displays for bulb planting ideas.
 For me, that’s the Keukenhof in the Netherlands or the Canadian Tulip Festival in Ottawa, Ontario.
 Their tulip gardens are gorgeous and inspiring.
 I also recommend the book Colour Your Garden by Jacqueline van der Kloet, who recommends mixing all of your bulbs into these beautiful drifts of mixed blooms.

 Determining the right tulip planting depth

-Your bulb package should provide all the information you’ll need to plant.
+Your bulb package should provide all the planting instructions you’ll need.
 The optimum planting depth is based on the size of the bulb.
 If the package doesn’t mention tulip planting depth, do an internet search for the variety you’re planting.

 The general recommendation for bulb planting is to dig a hole that is equal to three times the height of the bulb.
 If you have sandy soil, you should plant your bulbs a bit deeper to prevent them from drying out.

 Plant bulbs in individual holes or dig a trench if all your bulbs can be planted at the same depth.

 Species tulips, which aren’t targeted by squirrels, can be planted more shallowly, generally about 4 (10 cm) to 5 (12.5 cm) inches deep, while mid-sized species, like Tulipa greigii, are planted 6 (15 cm) to 8 inches (20 cm) deep.

 As far as spacing goes, large bulbs (2 inches/5 cm) in diameter should be planted 3 (7.5 cm) to 8 (20 cm) inches apart.
 Small bulbs that are about 1 inch (2.5 cm) wide can be planted 1 (2.5 cm) to 3 (7.5 cm) inches apart.